Frequently Asked questions

 Choosing your puppy

 Puppy choice is based on the order the deposits were received.
 First deposit gets first choice.
 We as the breeders maintain the right to hold puppies out to evaluate them as show prospects for ourselves.
 We do accept names of those interested in the puppies we pull.
-We do not pull from every litter, but we do reserve the right.
+We do not pull from every litter, but we do reserve the right to hold any puppy we are considering keeping.

 We understand that choosing a puppy is tough.
 We are available to make recommendations and help in any way we can.
 We provide weekly photos of each puppy, and observe personality traits to help in the decision making process.